Gold poised for worst week in a month as US rate cut expectations ease

 Gold, a safe-haven asset during times of political and economic uncertainty, also tends to thrive in a low interest rate environment.

-On Wednesday, the Fed held interest rates in the central bank's current 4.25%-4.50% range, but slowed its overall outlook for rate cuts in response to a more challenging economic outlook.
+On Wednesday, the Federal Reserve held interest rates in the central bank's current 4.25%-4.50% range, but slowed its overall outlook for rate cuts in response to a more challenging economic outlook.

-Trump reiterated his calls for the Federal Reserve to cut interest rates, saying on Thursday the rates should be 2.5 percentage points lower.
+Trump reiterated his calls for the Fed to cut interest rates, saying on Thursday the rates should be 2.5 percentage points lower.

 "Gold, silver, and platinum all suffered setbacks as traders booked profits after Wednesday's FOMC meeting," said Ole Hansen, head of commodity strategy at Saxo Bank.